-Prior to joining TROY, Dr. Bandow worked for about 22 years in a leadership role with AT&T and AT&T Labs, giving her a unique and impressive perspective when it comes to gauging the effectiveness of academic programming.
+Prior to joining TROY, Dr. Bandow worked for about 22 years, some of those being in a leadership role with AT&T and AT&T Labs, giving her a unique and impressive perspective when it comes to gauging the effectiveness of academic programming.

-She says there is no shortage of stories demonstrating the power of the MSM and PMP programs in terms of student accomplishments and applying the leadership and project management principles students learn at TROY.
+She says there is no shortage of stories demonstrating the power of the MSM and project management programs in terms of student accomplishments and applying the leadership and project management principles students learn at TROY.

 “Recently, a service member in the MSM class worked to improve processes to recover materials like tents and camouflage netting for the military,” Dr. Bandow adds.
-“He saved them a significant amount of money with his PMP skills.”
+“He saved them a significant amount of money with his project management skills.”

 What Do Future Job Prospects Look Like in Project Management?